Preface

 The second was that the approach he had taken was leading me away from my goals in that project in subtle ways.
 He wasn't teaching assembly language programming, he was teaching a specific discipline that was being taken up by many in the industry as intellectual meta-infrastructure.

 Not incidentally, I was a fan of an internal combustion engine that I read about in Popular Science that a guy named Turner designed, that a friend once looked at and said, "That's a U-joint turned into an engine."
-I don't remember if it was Turner or the author of the Popular Science article on the engine who called it a rotary V engine -- as in rotary V-8, which makes it sound like a contradiction in terms.
+I don't remember if it was Turner or the author of the Popular Science article on the engine or someone else (Bricklin?) who called it a rotary V engine -- as in rotary V-8, which made it sound like a contradiction in terms.

 Maybe I'm a hopeless fan of underdogs.